 - Toothache: Call your dentist as soon as you feel pain.
 Use painkillers, cold compress, and rinse with salt water as needed.

-- Broken, Chipped, or Cracked Tooth: Rinse your mouth with warm water, apply a cold compress to your face until you see the dentist.
-Keep missing tooth and tooth pieces in a wet towel and bring them to the dentist appointment.
+- Broken, chipped, or cracked tooth: Rinse your mouth with warm water, and apply a cold compress to your face until you see the dentist.
+Keep missing tooth and tooth pieces in a wet towel and bring them to the dental appointment.